a9mansoo/Arduino/arduino-docs/docs/index.md

-# Faux Engineer
+# Arduino Projects

-Welcome to the adventures of a faux engineer and his Arduino Uno!
+Welcome to working with an Arduino Uno R3!

 This project encompasses: